The Superintendent shall be responsible for implementing the District’s free and reduced-price food services policy.

 A student’s eligibility for free and reduced-price food services shall be determined by the income eligibility guidelines, family-size income standards, set annually by the U.S. Department of Agriculture and distributed by the Illinois State Board of Education.

-At the beginning of each school year, by letter, the District shall notify students and their parents/guardians of: (1) eligibility requirements for free and reduced-price food service, (2) the application process, and (3) other information required by federal law.
-The Superintendent shall provide the same information to informational media, the local unemployment office, and any major area employers contemplating layoffs.
+At the beginning of each school year, by letter, the District shall notify students and their parents/guardians of: (1) eligibility requirements for free and reduced-price food service, (2) the application process, and (3) other information required by State law.
+The Superintendent shall provide the same information, if applicable, to the Districts website, all school newsletters and students registration materials.
 Parents/guardians enrolling a child in the District for the first time, any time during the school year, shall receive the eligibility information.

 The District shall avoid publicly identifying students receiving free or reduced-price meals and shall use methods for collecting meal payments that prevent identification of children receiving assistance.